dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T1734: Punishment provides closure and deterrence.
+### T1734: The death penalty deters crime and provides closure for victims' families.

 |Support|
 |---|